phyletica/lab-protocols/pci-extraction.md

 7. Add 400 &micro;L of Chloroform:Isoamyl Alcohol to the aqueous layer in the phase separating tube
 8. Mix samples by inverting tubes and shaking manually for 1 minute.
 Do not mix so vigorously as to disrupt the silicone grease layer dividing the aqueous and organic layers
 9. Centrifuge at 16,100 RCF for 5 minutes

+#### 4) Precipitation
+1. Add 30 &micro;L of 3 M sodium acetate, pH 5.2 to a new 1.5 mL micro centrifuge tube
-10. Transfer 300 &micro;L of the top aqueous layer to a new 1.5 mL micro centrifuge tube.
+2. Transfer 300 &micro;L of the top aqueous layer to the tube with sodium acetate.
 Avoid pipetting any of the silicon grease separating the phases

-#### 4) Precipitation
-1. Add 30 &micro;L of 3 M sodium acetate, pH 5.2 to isolation product that was transferred to new tube
 2. Add 1 mL of 100% ethanol
 3. Mix samples by inverting tubes and shaking manually for ~5 seconds
 4. Let samples sit for 5 minutes